rplzzz/gcam-docs-test/gcam-doc-options.md

 ## Free hosting

 All of the options in this section are hosted free of charge.

-* **GitHub Wiki**:  This is the most basic option.
-You don't get a lot of control over how the pages look, but working with content is very easy.
-You can edit pages online using GitHub's page editor, or locally using a variety of markup formats (including the very simple markdown format used in this document).
-The pages are linked from the GitHub repository, and we could use GitHub's account permissions to give write access to whomever we want.

-  The biggest downside to GitHub Wikis is that although the individual pages are stored in a git repository (and thus versioned), there isn't any way to designate a particular snapshot as giving the complete documentation for a particular version of GCAM.
-(You could create a tag in the wiki repository, but there is no way to get the wiki to display that version.)

 * **GitHub Pages**:  This is a more elaborate option provided by GitHub.
 It uses the Jekyll content management system.
 As a result,